Thank you for reading our post, please rate this article at the end.

 Intent to do Something Else

-Many states and cities have laws that say you can live in your RV on your property if you are in the process of building a house, restoring a house, or doing some other construction project.
-Most of these laws put restrictions on how you are allowed to do this for–usually six months to a year.
-While not the permanent solution you might be hoping for, it does buy you some time while you try to figure out zoning and homeowners’ regulations, or even while you try to qualify your RV as an ADU somewhere else.
+Many states and cities have laws that permit you to live in your RV on your property while building a house, restoring a home, or undertaking other construction projects.
+Most of these laws restrict how you are allowed to do this for–usually six months to a year.
+While not the permanent solution you might be hoping for, it does buy you some time while you try to figure out zoning and homeowners’ regulations or even qualify your RV as an ADU somewhere else.

-Check your county and city laws on intent to do something else laws and the temporary dwelling requirements for RV’s.
+Check your county and city laws regarding intent to do something else, as well as the temporary dwelling requirements for RVs.

 Getting a Building Permit

-If you have land that doesn’t have anything on it, you can try to get a building permit, which will qualify you to live in an RV on the land while the permanent residence is being built.
-If you have no intention to build, you can get extensions on the permit.
+If you have land that doesn’t have any structures on it, you can try to obtain a building permit, which allows you to live in an RV while your permanent residence is being built.
+If you have no intention of building, you can obtain extensions on the permit.
 It’s not illegal, but it is a bit shifty!

-The national average for a building permit is $1,000, which isn’t cheap but does allow the peace of mind to live legally in your RV on your own property.
-Some cities will be extremely restrictive on building permits, or might even be willing to take you to court for acquiring a permit without building, so be careful with this!
-Always check with your city office and ask around to see how strict the building permit laws.
+The national average for a building permit is $1,000, which isn’t cheap, but it does provide the peace of mind that comes with living legally on your RV on your property.
+Some cities may be extremely restrictive regarding building permits or may even be willing to take you to court to acquire a permit without having built, so be cautious with this.
+Always check with your city office to determine how strictly the building permit laws are enforced.

 The Loophole: The RV as an “Accessory Dwelling Unit”

-California code defines the ADU as “an attached or a detached residential dwelling unit that provides complete independent living facilities for one or more persons.
+California code defines the ADU as “an attached or detached residential dwelling unit that provides complete independent living facilities for one or more persons.
 It shall include permanent provisions for living, sleeping, eating, cooking, and sanitation on the same parcel as the single-family dwelling is situated” (65852.2. (a) (1)).
-As long as the RV allows living, sleeping, eating, cooking, and sanitation, and is situated on the same land as the permanent residence, it should be able to count as an ADU.
+As long as the RV allows for living, sleeping, eating, cooking, and sanitation, and is situated on the same land as the permanent residence, it should be considered an ADU.

-California law doesn’t say anything specifically prohibiting RV’s from being ADU’s, but it gets complicated quickly.
-RV’s, in some cases, might be considered ADU’s, depending on such considerations as:
+California law doesn’t specifically prohibit RVs from being ADUs, but the situation becomes complicated quickly.
+RVs, in some cases, might be considered ADUs, depending on such considerations as:

 - Is the lot big enough for an ADU?